rjspencer/docs/theming.md

 	defaults to `true`

 ### Link
-A way to link to various pages within StageBloc
+A way to link to various pages within StageBloc and your theme

 to
 :	the page to link to